Final Destination 3: Music

-The score for Final Destination 3 was composed by Shirley Walker, who wrote the soundtracks of the series' previous installments.
+The score for Final Destination 3 was composed and conducted by Shirley Walker, who wrote the soundtracks of the series' previous installments.
+It was performed by the Hollywood Studio Symphony.
 Score mixer Bobby Fernandez created a "gore-o-meter", measuring the violence of each death to ensure the score would match the scenes.
 Final Destination 3 is the only film in the series without a commercially released soundtrack.
 Musician Tommy Lee provided a cover of The O'Jays 1972 song "Love Train", which was used in the film's closing credits.
 Lee enjoyed "put[ting his] own darker spin on it for the movie".

 Release

 Several months before the film's release, New Line Cinema set up a promotional website, which linked to another site where visitors could download mobile-phone ringtones and wallpapers related to the film.
 As a further means of promotion, a novelization written by Christa Faust was published by Black Flame a month before the film's release.
 Final Destination 3 premiered at Grauman's Chinese Theatre in Hollywood on February 1, 2006.
-During San Diego Comic-Con 2006, Mary Elizabeth Winstead, James Wong and Ryan Merriman attended a panel on July 22 to promote the DVD release of the film.
+During San Diego Comic-Con 2006, Mary Elizabeth Winstead, James Wong, and Ryan Merriman attended a panel on July 22 to promote the DVD release of the film.
 They discussed the features of "Choose Their Fate" and the filming of new sequences.